yireo/yireo-slides/slides/yireo/explaining_upward.md

 - Response is sent back from Nginx to browser

 Remember that UPWARD has *no state*, so no caching

 ---
+class: center, middle
+### If UPWARD is a proxy in between the browser and Magento

+---
 # Running Venia without UPWARD